slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"He who jumps into the void owes no explanation to those who stand and watch."
-> *"You cannot fix what you will not face"  -- James Baldwin*
+> *"You cannot fix what you will not face."  -- James Baldwin*
-> *"Speak your mind, even if your voice shakes."  -- Maggie Smith*
-> *"It's better to be a restarined monster than a well-behaved coward."  -- Jordan Peterson*
-> *""
---
 - bravery is learned -> micro-bravery, start small
 -->